cybertraining-dsc/fa20-523-327/project/project.md

 The full list of category IDs can be found [HERE](https://gist.github.com/dgp/1b24bf2961521bd75d6c) [^9]

 Many channels can consistently reach the trending section on a weekly basis.
+It appears Youtube tries to diversify and promote unique channels on the trending section.

 | Channel Title | Number of trended videos |
 | ----------- | ----------- |